It's Not Yet Safe to Prune Trees!

-If you can plan to trim your trees in the winter months, you can almost completely avoid the possibility of damaging a nest.
+If you can plan to trim your trees in the winter months (November and December), you can generally avoid the possibility of damaging a nest.

 Call WildCare at 415-456-7283 if you're unsure when it is a safe time to trim or remove a tree.

 Nests are camouflaged intentionally, so they can be missed, even by the most careful inspection.
 It really is best to avoid trimming and pruning between March and October.